Azure/Webjobs.Extensions.Kusto/samples/samples-csharp/README.md

 #### ICollector&lt;T&gt;/IAsyncCollector&lt;T&gt;

 When using an `ICollector`, it is not necessary to instantiate it.
-The function can add rows to the `ICollector` directly, and its contents are automatically upserted once the function exits.
+The function can add rows to the `ICollector` directly, and its contents are automatically inserted once the function exits.

  ```csharp
     [FunctionName("AddProductsCollector")]